M3RG-IITD/UniFFBench/README.md

-We present a comprehensive evaluation of six state-of-the-art UMLFFs (CHGNet, M3GNet, MACE, MatterSim, SevenNet, Orb) on a carefully curated dataset, namely `MinX-1.5K`, comprising ∼1,500 minerals with experimentally obtained crystal structures and elastic properties.
+We present a comprehensive evaluation of six state-of-the-art UMLFFs (CHGNet, M3GNet, MACE, MatterSim, SevenNet, Orb) on a carefully curated dataset, namely `MinX`, comprising ∼1,500 minerals with experimentally obtained crystal structures and elastic properties.
 Our analysis is divided into three parts:
 -  A systematic comparison of model prediction across the minerals dataset.
 -  A quantitative assessment of temporal evolution during MD simulations.